 The message was something to the effect that learning to live life without cigarettes is hard and can feel like you’re completely starting over.
 You have to relearn how to exist as a person without a cigarette, and the people in the video seemed comically inept.

-At the time the ad aired (I can’t seem to find a copy of it anywhere online), I was still a smoker and would give a knowing sigh whenever this ad came on because I completely understood.
+At the time the ad aired (I can’t seem to find a copy of it anywhere online), I was still a smoker and would give a knowing sigh whenever it came on because I completely understood.
 The same is also true of drinking.

 Learning How To Be A Person Who Doesn’t Drink